 Before a jury of your peers, would your board members be found guilty of supporting your organization?
 Would a lawyer find enough evidence to convict them?
-Here is the evidence you need to make the case.
+Here is the proof you need to make the case.
 Use it to help your board prove their guilt.

 Board participation on committees supports your organization’s smooth functioning.
 Participation helps the board to do board business quickly and its future meetings.
 A Mylan Corporate Report provided a chart of directors and listed the Board committees to which they belonged on one axis.
-Instead of a check-mark to designate participation, they used a “C” to indicate the chair and an “M” for members.
+Instead of a checkmark to designate participation, they used a “C” to indicate the chair and an “M” for members.
 Copy this format to convey a lot of information in a small space.

 Do your board members interact with the people your organization serves?
 Hands-on engagement differs from committee work.
-This includes time spent engaged in the organization’s services like attending plays, building at Habitat, and helping with registration.
-Direct service experiences improve decision-making.
+This evidence includes time spent engaged in the organization’s services like attending plays, building at Habitat, and helping with registration.

-Friends” looks at evidence that your board members helped you to connect with or deepen connections with individuals.
+“Friends” explores if your board members helped you connect with or deepen connections with individuals.
 Maria invites eight people to sit at her table during your special event.
 Tyrone takes you to lunch at his club meeting.
-Your right.
+You’re right.
 If you noticed that overlap exists, this evidence and Evidence#7.
-Your board member can help you connect with the local bank and personally with the bank president.
+For example, a board member can help you connect with the local bank and personally with the bank president.
 When board members help you make new friends, you enlarge the community’s size in your organization.

 When it comes to board support, you seek lots of evidence and a guilty conviction.
 Share this list with your board.
 Here is a chart you can use.
 Ask them to help you to collect evidence to prove their guilt.
 Some members already provide support that you haven’t recognized.
 Others will learn new ways to increase their support.